lyynxxx/k3s-homelab/README.md

 A three-node server cluster hits the sweet spot for a homelab - it’s just enough to simulate the glorious chaos of a real Kubernetes environment without needing a data center or sacrificing your living room to racks and fans.
 With embedded etcd cluster, you get the real control plane experience in all its distributed, high-availability glory, minus the overhead of running an external etcd stack that requires more ceremony than a royal wedding.
 It’s stable, it behaves (mostly), and it lets you break things with impunity while still teaching you what a production-grade system *feels* like.
 Think of it as Kubernetes on "medium heat" - hot enough to burn you, but not enough to melt your face off.

 That said, once you venture beyond the comforting chaos of your homelab and into the wild world of enterprise clusters, you’d best leave the training wheels behind.
 Real production workloads deserve external etcd, dedicated nodes, fencing mechanisms, and enough redundancy to survive not just a power outage but a mild apocalypse.
 Following best practices in production isn’t just a checkbox—it’s the difference between “Oops, my blog is down” and “Khm...
 Houston we have a problem...
 I just cost the company $300k in SLA penalties.”
-So yes, server ndoes only is perfect for learning the ropes, or host a few, non critical apps, but if you take it to EE production, may your pager be loud and your coffee strong and have dedicated master and worker nodes.
+So yes, server nodes only is perfect for learning the ropes, or host a few, non critical apps, but if you take it to EE production, may your pager be loud and your coffee strong and have dedicated master and worker nodes.

 ### Assuming "The Nodes" are up and running in their desired, init state...